Why Should I Varnish My Painting?

 Contemporary varnishes are better than traditional varnishes

 Traditional dammar varnish and other natural resins make a durable top layer but yellow and darken over time and become increasingly difficult to remove for purposes of cleaning a painting.
 In the mid-20th century, acrylic resin varnishes were adopted because of their stability of color.
 However, these same varnishes changed the look of paintings, leading many conservators back to the use of dammar, despite its tendency to yellow with age.

 In the early 1990s, Robert Gamblin collaborated with Rene de la Rie at the National Gallery of Art in Washington, DC, to bring a contemporary varnish to the studio painter.
 The research that came out of the National Gallery identified the most stable resin, Regalrez 1094, to be used as a picture varnish.
 This resin not only beautifully saturates dry paint layers but is also formulated into a varnish with a very mild solvent – Gamsol.
 Equally as important, this varnish can be removed with Gamsol, posing very little risk of damaging paint layers below.

 When to varnish

-For most paintings, there is no need to wait 6 to 12 months before varnishing with Gamvar.
-Gamvar can be applied when the thickest areas of your painting are thoroughly dry and firm to the touch.
+For most paintings, there is no need to wait for 6 to 12 months before varnishing with Gamvar.
+Gamvar can be applied when the thickest areas of your painting are firm.
 Gently press your fingernail into the thickest area of paint.
 If it is firm underneath the surface, then it is ready for varnishing.

 Take me back to the Tips & Techniques menu